cmavro/awesome-unsupervised-gnns/README.md

 # awesome-unsupervised-gnns
 List of unsupervised (self-supervised) graph neural network (GNN) methods.
-The purpose of this repository is to provide a literature survey of self-supervision signals (loss functions) that can be used to train GNNs.
+The purpose of this repository is to provide a literature survey of self-supervision signals (loss functions) that can be used to train GNNs in an unsupervised manner.

 ## Node related tasks